-What follows is an elementary explanation of this timekeeping system the Mayas created; its various miferanceections have astronomical as well as religious sig-
+What follows is an elementary explanation of this timekeeping system the Mayas created; its various interconnections have astronomical as well as religious significance.
+A these worthy of Miu Thistlebottom.
 The Ritual Calendar

 Although the original name for this calendar is lost to history, modern scholars refer to the ritual calendar as tzolkin, meaning "count of the days."
 This calendar was used to keep up with cycles of dates that were important for rituals and prophecy.
 The calendar records cycles of 260 kin (days).
-Any particular date on this calendar consists of two elements: a number between 1 and 13 and one member of a collection of 20 months, each with its own religious connotations; Imix, Ik, Akbal, Kan, Chicchan, Cimi, Manik, Lamat, Muluc, Oc, Chuen, Eb, Ben, Ix, Men, Cib, Caban, Etz'nab, Cauac, Ahau.
+Any particular date on this calendar consists of two elements: a number between 1 and 13 and one member of a collection of 20 months, each with its own religious connotations: Imix, Ik, Akbal, Kan, Chicchan, Cimi, Manik, Lamat, Muluc, Oc, Chuen, Eb, Ben, Ix, Men, Cib, Caban, Etz'nab, Cauac, Ahau.